garrrrido/vr-masking-tools/README.md

 ## Installation

-You can run this code on Linux and WSL2, except for `fisheye190_converter.py`, which runs on Linux and Windows, but not WSL2.
-A separate repo for the fisheye converter is available here (link) in case you want a Windows standalone installation for it
+You can run all scripts on Linux and WSL2, except for `fisheye190_converter.py`, which runs on Linux and Windows, but not WSL2.
+A separate repo for the fisheye converter is [available here](https://github.com/garrrrido/fisheye-converter) in case you want a Windows standalone installation for it

 ### Prerequisites